Sirvelia-Labs/Audio-Playlist-for-WooCommerce/README.txt

 Audio player with playlist for WooCommerce products.

-Playlist on Products will appear automatically on their Single Producte page.
+Playlist on Products will appear automatically on their Single Product page.

+This plugin uses a cookie in order to keep the playlist between page refresh.

 == Installation ==